jpelchat/kubernetes-lab/grafana-dashboards/step1.md

 Let's confirm the dashboard is working as intended and have the memory spike on our system.

-From the Ubuntu host, run the following command:
+From the Ubuntu host, run the following command to generate a process that consumes exactly 2GB of memory:

     ```
     head -c 2G /dev/zero | tail
-    ```
-    > This command will generate a process that consumes exactly 2GB of memory.
+    ```{{exec}}

 Return to your Grafana dashboard, and watch the gauge increase as Prometheus scrapes the new metrics.